Hugueprime/epines/README.md

 @Tim-xd for adding the possibility to change the media player

 @Laurane67 for the name, full of meaning, of this extension

+@Mzzay for making moodle stop to auto download files